Close Menu

 • Not the cheapest on the list

 If you plan on staying on the mat longer, you will need something that delivers superior comfort even for prolonged hours.
-That’s where the Elite Sports Essential BJJ Gi comes in.
+That’s where the Elite Sports Essential BJJ Gi is your choice.

 Pros: